ASIA MARKETS: Wall Street Selloff Sends Asian Markets Sprawling

 Meanwhile, stocks in China were more resilient, as expectations for more infrastructure spending -- particularly focused on a new economic region near Beijing -- boosted construction and property stocks.

-The Shanghai Composite Index and Shenzhen Composite Index were both down 0.3%, while Hong Kong's Hang Seng Index was 0.2% lower.
+The Shanghai Composite Index moved down 0.5% and Shenzhen Composite Index fell 0.6%, while Hong Kong's Hang Seng Index was 0.6% lower.

 Japanese life insurers, which are large holders of U.S. government bonds, were particularly hit by overnight declines in 10-year U.S. Treasury yields, which dropped by the most in a day since late June 2016.
-Dai-ichi Life (8750.TO) was down 4.4% and T&D Holdings (8795.TO) was 3.3% lower.
+Dai-ichi Life (8750.TO) gave up 4.9% and T&D Holdings (8795.TO) was 4% lower.

 (END) Dow Jones Newswires